Germany's 'lavish' plan to expand Berlin chancellery faces controversy | DW | 23.08.2021

 If you take a stroll down Berlin's most famous promenade, Unter den Linden, duck through the crowds of tourists at the Brandenburg Gate and turn right in front of the sprawl of the Tiergarten park — you will find yourself in the government district.

-After the war during the years of divided Berlin, it found itself located a few meters from the Berlin Wall on the west side, and was left largely to fall into disrepair in the years of division.
+After the war, during the years of divided Berlin, it found itself located a few meters (yards) from the Berlin Wall on the west side and was left largely to fall into disrepair.
 It was finally renovated and reopened in 1999 as the seat of parliament of a reunified republic.
 Although not beloved by all, the Reichstag has become a symbol of continuity in German politics, with a nod to the modern indicated by its Norman Foster-designed glass cupola.

-In stark opposition, the federal chancellery is a 25,000-square-meter slickly-designed postmodern glass and metal creation, completed brand new in 2001.
+In stark opposition, the federal chancellery is a 25,000-square-meter (269,00-square-foot) slickly designed postmodern glass and metal creation, completed brand-new in 2001.
 It crouches a little further along the banks of the Spree River, mirroring the Reichstag.
 This is the seat of the German chancellor and, along with various ministries, constitutes the executive office of the German government.

 Completing the triptych is Germany's judiciary, the federal constitutional court, which sits in the western city of Karlsruhe.